 Of course, DSLRs are no longer the premium camera format.
-These days manufacturers focus very much on the best mirrorless cameras, which is where to look for the latest and best camera tech.
-Canon’s own EOS R mirrorless line is carving out quite a space for itself, and with entry-level mirrorless like the Canon EOS R50 and Canon EOS R100 pitched towards beginners, it’s clear that Canon wants to see all new photographers moving to the newer system (see our DSLR vs mirrorless guide for more on the differences between the two types.)
+These days, manufacturers focus very much on the best mirrorless cameras, which is where to look for the latest and best camera tech.
+Canon’s own EOS R mirrorless line is carving out quite a space for itself, and with entry-level mirrorless like the Canon EOS R50 and Canon EOS R100 pitched towards beginners, it’s clear that Canon wants to see all new photographers moving to the newer system.
+For more on the differences between the two types, see our DSLR vs mirrorless guide.

 However, many photographers simply prefer DSLRs.
 The immediacy of an optical viewfinder, the satisfying clunk of the mirror mechanism are of timeless appeal to many.
-There’s also the lenses to consider – as a DSLR user, you have absolutely loads of the best EF-mount lenses to choose from, with cheap models abounding on the used market: especially cheap ones.
+There’s also the lenses to consider – as a DSLR user, you have absolutely loads of the best EF-mount lenses to choose from, with cheap models abounding on the used market.

 You can learn more about how to pick a Canon DSLR at the bottom of this page in our explainer and FAQ section.
 For now, read on to discover the best Canon DSLRs we’ve ever reviewed and tested…